 - Evaluating the Group's acquisition accounting approach against the criteria and requirements of the accounting standards; - Reading the underlying transaction agreements to understand the key terms of the Group's acquisition, nature of the assets and liabilities acquired, and consideration paid; - Testing the provisional fair value of the loans and advances acquired and deposits and other borrowings assumed, amongst other balance sheet items acquired, to the underlying records of SBGH as at 31 July 2024 and their consideration of fair value amounts; - Assessing the consideration paid against the underlying transaction agreements and evidence of payments; - Together with our valuation specialists, we assessed the Group's determination of the recoverability of provisional goodwill recognised.
 This included: - o Understanding the Group's provisional goodwill impairment assessment; - Challenging the key assumptions used by the Group.
-We did this using external observable metrics, historical experience, our knowledge of the industry and current market practice; - o Evaluating the sensitivity of the model used by the Group by varying key assumptions within a reasonably possible range. - Assessing the appropriateness of the Group's disclosures in the Financial Report using our understanding obtained from our testing and against the requirements of the accounting standards.
+We did this using external observable metrics, historical experience, our knowledge of the industry and current market practice; - o Evaluating the sensitivity of the model used by the Group by varying key assumptions within a reasonably possible range. - Recalculating the provisional goodwill recognised and comparing it to the amount recorded by the Group; - Assessing the appropriateness of the Group's disclosures in the Financial Report using our understanding obtained from our testing and against the requirements of the accounting standards.